What Is the Difference Between Vinyl and Aluminum Siding?

 Vinyl and Aluminum Siding: Which Is Better?

 From all that we can see here, vinyl siding is the winner in most cases.
 It has a lower cost, it’s more durable, slightly easier to maintain, and more energy-efficient.
+Find out more about siding installation cost here.

 If you want to install vinyl siding to your home, feel free to contact 1-800-HANSONS for a free vinyl siding estimate, and we’ll get it done as quickly as possible.